Fahersto/Enterprise/README.md

 This repository makes use of Git submodules, so don't forget to use `--recurse-submodules`.
 If you don't do this, you'll be missing files and Enterprise will fail to build.

-To build a solution for Visual Studio 2019, run "pm_Win32_VS2019.bat" in the _Scripts folder.
+To build a solution for Visual Studio 2019, run "pm_Win32_VS2019.bat" in the "_scripts" folder.
 You should then be able to compile immediately.
 * Older versions of Visual Studio have not been tested and are presently unsupported.
 * macOS and Xcode support have not yet been added.